microsoft/BuildTourHack/stories/5/512b_Babylon.md

 });
 ```

-5. By launching the project now,  we can see a beautifull red nose model displayed in a Javascript UWP application.
+5. By launching the project now,  we can see a beautiful red nose model displayed in a Javascript UWP application.

 #### Making the nose rotate
 To make this look less static, we will animate the model.